p-lambda/wilds/README.md

 ...                                 batch_size=16)
 ```

-Lastly, we also provide a data loader for evaluation, which loads examples without shuffling unlike the training loaders.
+Lastly, we also provide a data loader for evaluation, which loads examples without shuffling (unlike the training loaders).

 ```py
 >>> from wilds.common.data_loaders import get_eval_loader